j0r1/qtwebenginewebrtc/README.md

 specified.
 The candidates signalled by the `newIceCandidate` signal need to be sent to the other party, that needs to process them with `addIceCandidate`.

+Depending on the first argument, different versions of the main program can be executed: `testsignalslot` starts the original main program where two RtcWindow instances are connected using signals and slots.
+For the `testroomserver` and `main` versions, you need to start a helper server that will be used to exchange offer/answer/ICE info.

+This is a node.js program, to install the dependencies first run `npm install`.
+Then, start the program on a specific port, e.g.

+    node roomserver.js 12345

+The `testroomserver` version takes a websocket URL and a number of instances of RtcWindow to launch, e.g.

+    ./qtwebrtctest testroomserver ws://localhost:12345 3

+will show three windows that will start exchanging video streams.

+The `main` version just launches a single instance, you need to supply a websocket URL again, a room name and your name.
+Everyone in the same room will exchange video information with each other, and this room name should consists of six capital letters, e.g.

+    ./qtwebrtctest main ws://localhost:12345 ROOMXY John